NTIA Offers No Extension on Broadband Map Challenges, TikTok’s Transparency, FCC Workforce Report

 “Unfortunately, a delay in the timeline would mean a delay in providing funding to communities who desperately need it, and it will not address many of the process concerns we have heard….Every day we delay is another day that communities are not connected.
 We feel the urgency to getting this funding out the door so it can be put to work for everyone in America.”

 This means that availability challenges that were filed before Jan.
 13 will be reflected in the BEAD allocation map.
-Location, or fabric challenges, deeded to be submitted much earlier – on October 30, 2022, in fact.
+Location, or fabric challenges, needed to be submitted much earlier – on October 30, 2022, in fact.
 However, this was never formally communicated by the NTIA.

 The FCC is continuing to accept challenges on a rolling basis, but Friday’s deadline was set based on the maximum amount of time for a challenge to be resolved.